Hami Tin Bhai

-Hami Tin Bhai (also Haami Teen Bhai) (हामी तीन भाई, We Three Brothers) is a Nepali action, comedy film directed by Shiva Regmi.
-The film features three of biggest superstars of late 90s and 2000s era- Rajesh Hamal, Shree Krishna Shrestha and Nikhil Upreti in the lead roles supported by Rekha Thapa, Jharana Thapa, Nandita KC, Keshab Bhattrai, Sushila Rayamajhi, Ravi Giri etc. The movie praised by critics with many critics highlighting its screenplay, music, comedy and the actors' performance especially of its lead actors but over the top action scenes were criticized.
+Hami Tin Bhai (also Haami Teen Bhai) (हामी तीन भाई, We Three Brothers) is a 2004 Nepali action comedy film directed by Shiva Regmi.
+The film features three of biggest superstars of the late 1990s and 2000s era- Rajesh Hamal, Shree Krishna Shrestha and Nikhil Upreti in the lead roles supported by Rekha Thapa, Jharana Thapa, Nandita KC, Keshab Bhattrai, Sushila Rayamajhi, Ravi Giri etc. The movie praised by critics with many critics highlighting its screenplay, music, comedy and the actors' performance especially of its lead actors but over the top action scenes were heavily criticized.
 The movie broke all the records at the records at the box office and was recorded as an "All Time Blockbuster" at the box office and is one of the highest-grossing films in Nepali film history.
 It is considered a classic movie by fans.

 Plot

-The movie opens with an orphan boy called Hari, who earns his living by stealing shoes in temples and reselling them and begging.
+Hari (Rajesh Hamal) is an orphan boy who earns his living by stealing shoes in temples and reselling them and begging.
 He meets two orphan boys, Ram and Laxman he adopts them as his brothers as he feels sorry for them.
 To ensure that Ram and Laxman receive a good education, he leaves his life of crime and works honestly.